Updated December 7, 2022

 The convenience of a virtual visit allows you to reach doctors at any time and receive treatment for low cost.
 Treatable conditions include cold and flu, coughs, earaches, sore throats and more.
 In addition, you can receive needed prescriptions, which are sent to your local pharmacy.
 Costs may be lower for services not covered by your insurance, as well.

 If you are interested in telemedicine, check with your insurance company to see if they offer it.
 You will need to create an account and/or download the app from the vendor, such as MDLIVE or others.
 You will also need to provide some basic information and medical history on their website, before requesting your first visit.
-Telemedicine is an innovative and effective way to treat small ailments conveniently and less expensively.
+Telehealth is an innovative and effective way to treat small ailments conveniently and less expensively.

 by Jack Mainellis